vl4ds/Documentation/ref-docs/event-ref.rst

 .. warning::

-    ``jsonValue`` throws an Exception if the value of the Event cannot be parsed to a Long.
+    ``jsonValue`` throws an Exception if the value of the Event cannot be parsed into a JSON object.

     You should wrap calls in a try/catch block.